netcreateorg/nc-multiplex/ReadMe.md

 #### 5. Set your Password
 By default, the password is `kpop`.
 We **strongly recommend** you set a custom password.

 To set a new password, create a text file named `SESAME` containing just your password text (no line feed), and place it in the root `/nc-multiplex` folder.
-Make sure you don't inadvertently insert a **newline** at the end of the file.

 Or you can:
 1. `ssh` to your machine